saimerit/Campus-Course-Records-Manager/USAGE.md

 \--- Instructor Management \---
 1\.
 Add New Instructor
 2\.
 List All Instructors
 3\.
+Update Instructor Details
+4\.
 Back to Main Menu

-* **Add New Instructor**: Prompts for the instructor's ID, first name, last name, email, and department.
+* **Add New Instructor**: Prompts for the instructor's Faculty ID (FiD), first name, last name, email, and department.
-* **List All Instructors**: Displays all instructors with their ID, name, email, and department.
+* **List All Instructors**: Displays all instructors with their FiD, name, email, and department.
+* **Update Instructor Details**: Allows modification of an instructor's details based on their FiD.

 ## **4\.
 Course Management**